OCamlPro/techelson/user_doc/src/michelson/simple_example.md

     - add `1` to the storage otherwise
 - pair an empty list of operations with the new storage

-The complete description of the contract is thus
+The complete description of the contract, [simpleExample.tz], is thus

 ```mic,ignore
 {{#include ../../rsc/simpleExample/contracts/simpleExample.tz}}
 ```

+[simpleExample.tz]: ../../rsc/simpleExample/contracts/simpleExample.tz (The SimpleExample contract)